wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 21. <strong>Scopes</strong>

 22. Use of some services need to be <strong>Registered</strong>.
-For example, use of Azure AD B2C needs to be registered to an Azure AD Tenant.
+For example, use of Entra ID B2C needs to be registered to an Entra ID Tenant.

 23. <strong>Policy Definitions</strong> are JSON files that define rules for resources.
 They are used by